 There is an extensive recreational sports programme including sports teams in football, rugby, hockey and netball.
 There are also various extra-curricular sports clubs, with more of a recreational focus such as badminton, volleyball and the tennis academy.

-You can apply online via the APPLY NOW button and then add an additional 2 or 3 subjects to make up your academic programme.
-You can also apply for a second, alternative programme of study on the application page.
-If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email: email@example.com
+You can apply online via the APPLY NOW button and then add an additional two or three subjects to make up your academic programme.
+You can also apply for a second, alternative vocational programme of study via a separate application.
+If after reading this factsheet, you are still undecided about the course most suitable for you, please drop in to one of our Open Evenings, ring Admissions on 01743 260401 or email email@example.com

-A Level Physical Education (English Language and Psychology)
+A Level Physical Education (Biology, Psychology)

-Previous Institution: Priory School
+Previous school: Lakelands School

 See how an apprentice can help your business.